 There are numerous different types of personality disorders.
 Some may emerge withdrawn, some are odd or eccentric and others can be dramatic.
 There is one thing they all have in common is that their signs and symptoms are harsh enough to influence many diverse areas of life.
 People often build up early symptoms of developing a personality disorder in teenage years.
 People who suffer from personality disorders also have elevated rates of simultaneous mental health conditions such as drug abuse and depression.

 It can be difficult for people to recognize they have a problem or to seek help due to the nature of these personality disorders.
 Treatment is accessible for people with personality disorders, and psychotherapy can assist them to develop insight into their state, handle symptoms and develop healthy relationship others.
 The first step in looking for help is to take an appointment for a doctor or mental health professional to get a mental health assessment.

-It is consider that personality disorders may occur due to a multifaceted interaction of unconstructive early life experiences and genetic factors.
+It is considered that personality disorders may occur due to a multifaceted interaction of unconstructive early life experiences and genetic factors.
 Disturbances to the attachment between parents and toddlers can occur through psychological or physical illness or drug abuse in the parent, or extended separations between parents and infants.
-Absence of positive care giving in early childhood can have a harmful impact on personality growth.
+Absence of positive caregiving in early childhood can have a harmful impact on personality growth.

 - Cluster A: Odd or Eccentric

 3. Cluster C: Fearful and Anxious